e271828e/Flight.jl/docs/src/tutorials/tutorial02/tutorial02.md

 ### Simulating an Elevator Doublet

-Our plan is as follows:
+Our plan for this section is as follows:
 1. Create a `Simulation`.
 2. Initialize the aircraft in a trimmed state.
 3. Apply an elevator doublet by setting the appropriate inputs and stepping the `Simulation` manually.